avangardistpro/Laravel-API-REST-Skeleton/README.md

 This repository is for basic skeleton installation of the Laravel framework, its packages and other's vendors packages.
 It means that you can use it as a basis for your custom applications.
 The target is to reduce the time for developers while installing packages to build required stack for the project.

+** Note!
+If you are new to this technology stack than you will need to learn more from documentation on specific packages.

 ## Installed packages